SKelliher/OllamaSummaryChatbot/ProjectStatus.md

 # To Do List - Current
-* Add program to read VideoIDList output from YTDownloadPlayList
-    * parse it to extract VideoIDs
-    * For each VideoID retrieve associated parsed Block File
-    * Send to SummaryBot to create a summary file
+* Add a config file and Configuration Class for installation and run-time options

 # To Do List - Backlog
 * Add a simple database to track YouTube video data